-As at 31 July 2023, American trademarks amount to US\$458.3 million (2023: US\$394.0 million).
 The indefinite life trademarks of US\$394.0 million arising from the acquisition of Consumer Food Business relate to those of DMFI for the use of the "Del Monte" trademarks in the United States and South America market, and the "College Inn" trademark in the United States, Australia, Canada and Mexico.

-The "Kitchen Basics" trademark in the United States and Canada of US\$64.3 million was assessed to have an indefinite useful life.
+The "Kitchen Basic" trademark in the United States and Canada was estimated to have an indefinite useful life and was valued at US\$53.7 million.